co-cddo/pythagoras-in-the-ai-world/readme.md

-Though one could argue that even this assumes that the reader will recognise that an equation that includes something called a hypotenuse and two side relates to a right angled triangle.
+Though one could argue that even this assumes that the reader will recognise that an equation that includes something called a hypotenuse and two sides relates to a right angled triangle.
 However, this may be determined from the context within which the code is used.